 But if you don’t really care about sports, Philo plus a TV antenna (or Locast if it’s in your area) provides a ton of value for the price.
 And unlike it’s skinny bundle competitor, AT&T Watch TV, you’ll get perks like unlimited DVR storage and three simultaneous streams.

 Philo TV channels

 Because Philo skips out on the most expensive channels to carry — ESPN alone charges distributors around $8/mo. — it can afford to build an impressively well-rounded channel lineup.
-In fact, it has more total channels than the $50/mo. plans from AT&T TV NOW and PlayStation Vue.
+In fact, it has more total channels than the $45/mo. plan from Sling TV.

 Here are the major channels included in its $20/mo. plan, broken into categories:

 |Comedy||Comedy Central IFC TV Land|

 |Drama||AMC BBC America BET Hallmark Lifetime Paramount Sundance TV|

 |News||BBC World News Cheddar News|

 |Family||Nickelodeon Nick Jr. Teen Nick|